Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage

-In practice, assuming that the informative set $\mathcal{A}$ is known is often unrealistic.
-Moreover, when some source studies are noninformative, failing to correctly identify $\mathcal{A}$ can lead to negative transfer and degraded performance \citep{Li2022TransferOptimality}.
-To address this challenge, we extend the $\mathcal{A}$-known model by introducing a $K$-dimensional binary indicator vector $\bm\gamma = (\gamma_1, \ldots, \gamma_K)$, where each $\gamma_k \in \{0,1\}$ denotes whether the $k$-th source study is informative.
-Rather than fixing $\bm\gamma$, we learn it from the data and develop a Gibbs sampling algorithm that jointly estimates $\bm\gamma$ along with model parameters to improve inference under uncertainty about source informativeness.
-We henceforth refer to this method as BLAST with source selection, or simply BLAST.
+In many practical applications, the informative set $\mathcal{A}$ is not known a priori.
+Importantly, failing to correctly identify $\mathcal{A}$ and naively incorporating noninformative source studies can lead to negative transfer and degraded performance \citep{Li2022TransferOptimality}.
+To address this, we extend the $\mathcal{A}$-known model by introducing a latent $K$-dimensional binary indicator vector $\bm\gamma = (\gamma_1, \ldots, \gamma_K)$, where each $\gamma_k \in \{0,1\}$ represents whether the $k$-th source contributes transferable information to the target task.